DavidLegg/course-scheduler/README.md

 Course Scheduler
 ================

-Course Scheduler is a web app to help UCI students schedule their classes.
+Course Scheduler is a web app to help students of UC Irvine schedule their classes.

 To-do List
 ----------